iamaub/iamaub.github.io/_tabs/about.md

 Governance, Risk, and Compliance
 Cloud Security

 I'm inspired by challenges and motivated by a genuine passion for making the digital world more secure.
-Let's connect and explore opportunities to collaborate on innovative projects.
+Let's connect and explore opportunities to collaborate on innovative projects...